Quick Answer

 A Single Source of Truth is a reliable and unified data foundation where business information is aligned across systems.

 Instead of each department maintaining separate datasets, all teams rely on consistent information.
+This ensures:

-• Consistent reporting
+• Consistent reporting across the whole business

-• Reliable dashboards
+• Reliable dashboards built on trustworthy data

-• Greater trust in business data
+• Greater trust in business data overall

 According to Gartner’s definition of data integration, organizations that integrate and govern their data effectively reduce reporting conflicts and improve operational performance.